Download the full Trip Guide

 - Communicate early with your guide if symptoms appear, early intervention is key

-Yes, your main duffel bag must not exceed 15kg, respecting Tanzanian mountain regulations and porter welfare guidelines.
+To respect Tanzanian mountain regulations and porter welfare guidelines, your main duffel bag must not exceed 15kg.
 You'll also carry a daypack with essentials like water, snacks, spare layers, and sun protection.
 Packing light and smart is essential, you can pick up any last-minute items like snacks or toiletries in Moshi before you start the trek.